unixsurfer/anycast_healthchecker/README.rst

 ################################

-Under contrib/systemd and contrib/SysVinit directories there are the necessary Unit service and startup files which can be used to start the daemon on boot.
+Under contrib/systemd and contrib/SysVinit directories there are the necessary startup files which can be used to start anycast-healthchecker on boot.

+**IMPORTANT:** Version 0.8.0 dropped support for daemonization and therefore you can't use the System V init script stored under contrib/SysVinit directory with newer versions.
+If you want to use version 0.8.0 and higher on Operating Systems that don't support Systemd then you have to use a tool like supervisord.

 Nagios check
 ############

-Under contrib/nagios directory there is a nagios plugin to check if daemon is up and if all threads are running.
+Under contrib/nagios directory there is a nagios plugin to check if the program is up and if all threads are running.

 Installation
 ------------